ebarcott-aerospike/ako-doc-dev/docs/Monitoring.md

 See the Aerospike Database documentation for more information on installing and configuring the Aerospike Monitoring Stack.

+## Dashboards

+To view the metrics, we recommend you import our pre-made Grafana dashboards from the [Aerospike Monitoring GitHub Repo](https://github.com/aerospike/aerospike-monitoring/tree/master/config/grafana/dashboards).

 ## Example

 This example demonstrates how to use the Aerospike Monitoring Stack to monitor Aerospike clusters deployed by the Aerospike Kubernetes Operator.